fugue-project/tutorials/index.md

 Quick Links:

 * Scaling Pandas code to Spark, Dask, or Ray?
-Start with [Fugue in 10 minutes](tutorials/quick_look/ten_minutes.ipynb)
+Start with [Fugue in 10 minutes](tutorials/quick_look/ten_minutes.ipynb).
 * Need a SQL interface on top of Pandas, Spark and Dask?
-Check the [FugueSQL in 10 minutes](tutorials/quick_look/ten_minutes_sql.ipynb) section.
+Check [FugueSQL in 10 minutes](tutorials/quick_look/ten_minutes_sql.ipynb).
-* For previous conference presentations and blog posts, Check the [Resources](tutorials/resources.md) section.
+* For previous conference presentations and blog posts, Check the [Resources](tutorials/resources/content.md).

 ## Installation